webcompere/java-test-gadgets/README.md

 This can avoid us needing to load all the files into fields for all the tests.
 However, providing all the files as fields of type `Supplier` may be easier in the general case.

+> Note: the extension creates its own loader, and we can inject that loader into an empty
+> field with `@Loader`

 #### Customising JUnit 5 Test Data Loader